Resources for Healthcare Providers

-Blood lead levels is a reportable condition in Washington state.
+Blood lead levels are a reportable condition in Washington state.
 Under the state’s reporting law, all laboratories performing blood lead tests are required to report the results of those tests directly to the Washington State Department of Health.
-All elevated blood lead levels (5 µg/dL or higher in youths under age 15, and 10 µg/dL or higher in adults) must be reported within two days.
+All elevated blood lead levels (3.5 µg/dL or higher in youths under age 15, and 10 µg/dL or higher in adults) must be reported within two days.
 All other test results must be reported within one month.

 - Guidelines for childhood blood lead case management (CDC)